Structure of Capital Market in India: Capital Market Reform in India | Mumbai University 2021-22

 - The development of an efficient capital market is necessary for promoting more investments as well as achieving economic growth.

-The demand for long-term funds comes from agriculture, trade, and industry.
-Individual savers, corporate savings, banks, insurance companies, specialized financial institutions are the suppliers of long term funds.
+- The demand for long-term funds comes from agriculture, trade, and industry.
+Individual savers, corporate savings, banks, insurance companies, and specialized financial institutions are the suppliers of long-term funds.

 Structure of Capital Market in India

-In the capital market, there is a borrower who demands funds and a lender who supply the funds.
+In the capital market, there is a borrower who demands funds and a lender who supplies the funds.

 The capital market consists of three different segments a) Government Securities Market which is regulated by the Reserve Bank of India (RBI).
 It is also known as the Gilt-edged market. b) Corporate debt Market c) Equity Market

-Indian capital market widely composed of 1) A Gilt-edged market that is a government securities market, 2) Industrial securities market, 3) Development financial institutions, and 4) Financial intermediaries.
+Indian capital market is widely composed of 1) A Gilt-edged market that is a government securities market, 2) an Industrial securities market, 3) Development financial institutions, and 4) Financial intermediaries.

 What is the Primary Market?

 - This market is for new issues and when companies sell their shares, Debentures, etc. for the first time to raise fresh capital it is known as the primary market.
 Therefore Primary market deals with the issue of new securities to investors for the first time.
 Hence this market is also known as New Issues Market or primary market.